panpf/tools4j/README.md

 Please replace `$LAST_VERSION` with the latest version: [![Download][version_icon]][version_link]

-The "com.github.panpf.tools4j:tools4j:$LAST_VERSION" dependency will add all the modules included in tools4j to your project.
+The "com.github.panpf.tools4j:tools4j:$LAST_VERSION" dependency will add all the modules included in tools4j to your project (Except for 'tools4j-test').
 If you only need of one of the modules, you can just add it to your project, all supported modules as follows:
 ```groovy
 implementation "com.github.panpf.tools4j:tools4j-annotation:$LAST_VERSION"
 implementation "com.github.panpf.tools4j:tools4j-annotation-ktx:$LAST_VERSION" // Kotlin extension, not required